Atmospheric river brings flooding, landslides to Pacific Northwest — again

 The downstream communities of Randle through Riff Lake can expect to see flooding, with the National Weather Service warning of “dangerous inundation of many roads including US Highway 12.”

-“Residential and commercial areas and farms” could be impacted.
+“Residential and commercial areas and farms” could be affected.

-In King County, east of Seattle and near Bellevue, the Snoqualmie River is also anticipated to see major flooding by Wednesday.
+In King County, east of Seattle and near Bellevue, the Snoqualmie River also is expected to experience major flooding by Wednesday.
 Flood stage is reached when the river eclipses a flow rate of 20,000 cubic feet per second; a level more than double that was expected.

 “Floodwaters will be deep and swift in some areas,” wrote the Weather Service.
-Similar areas saw exceptional rainfall in a mid-November atmospheric river event that completely isolated the city of Vancouver via roads and brought severe impact to parts of British Columbia.
+Similar areas recorded exceptional rainfall in a mid-November atmospheric river event that completely isolated the city of Vancouver via roads and caused severe impacts in parts of British Columbia.

-On Monday, 4.21 inches of rain was tallied at Snoqualmie Pass, with 4.07 inches along Interstate 90 east of North Bend.
+On Monday, 4.21 inches of rain was tallied at Snoqualmie Pass, with 4.07 inches on Interstate 90 east of North Bend.
 The interstate was closed for a time Monday.

 West of Tacoma, 3.08 inches fell in Gig Harbor, 3.75 inches north of Shelton along U.S. 101 and 5.36 inches in Quinault in Aberdeen County.